Get

 1. Most Tortoiseshell Cats Are Female

-Most tortoiseshell cats are female because of the X chromosome that carries the genetic code responsible for this coat type.
-It is very rare to find a male Tortoiseshell cat and they are usually sterile and unhealthy.
-It’s estimated that only 1 in every 3,000 tortoiseshell cats are male, hence their rarity.
+Most tortoiseshell cats are female because of the X chromosome that carries the information responsible for this coat type.
+It is very rare to find a male tortoiseshell cat, and they are usually sterile.
+Without official numbers, it’s estimated that only 1 in every 3,000 tortoiseshell cats is male, hence their rarity.
 Tortoiseshell is a sex-linked trait in cats and can affect various breeds.

 This means that most domesticated cat breeds can have a tortoiseshell coat with either long or short fur.
 Some common cat breeds with tortoiseshell coats include the American shorthair, Persian, and Ragdoll.